Rex Tillerson's incredibly odd and confusing statement on North Korea

 "China has great influence over North Korea," Trump said in the interview.
 "And China will either decide to help us with North Korea, or they won't ...
 If China is not going to solve North Korea, we will.
 That is all I am telling you."

-Viewed through that lens, Tilllerson's statement may be best understood as a sort of "the time for talking is over, the time for action is here" sentiment that is in keeping with the tough talk coming from Trump.
+Viewed through that lens, Tillerson's statement may be best understood as a sort of "the time for talking is over, the time for action is here" sentiment that is in keeping with the tough talk coming from Trump.

 But, Tillerson is the country's top diplomat -- the person charged with finding solutions that go beyond simple rhetoric to these thorniest of foreign policy challenges.
 And his statement -- such as it is -- offers zero guidance as to what the US response will be.